Faculty, Administration, Staff & Friends

 Merrifield Hall, 1D

-Engagement and Events, College of Arts & Sciences
+Outreach and Events Manager, College of Arts & Sciences

 Tanya Butler’s dad quit high school to join the Air Force in 1957 and following four